-There are no activity reports for Penguin Island.
+The Global Volcanism Program has no activity reports for Penguin Island.

-There are no Weekly Reports available for Penguin Island.
+The Global Volcanism Program has no Weekly Reports available for Penguin Island.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |1905 (?)||Unknown||Confirmed||Lichenometry||NE flank (Petrel Crater)|

 |1683 (?)||Unknown||Confirmed||Lichenometry||Deacon Peak|

 There is no Deformation History data available for Penguin Island.